heyimalex/s3tup/README.md

 versioning | | Boolean value that says wether to enable or suspend versioning.
 Note: Once versioning is enabled on a bucket it cannot be disabled, only suspended!
 Any bucket that has ever had versioning enabled cannot have a lifecycle configuration set! key_config | | Takes a list of key configuration dicts and applies them to all of the applicable keys in the bucket.
 See section Key Configuration for details. rsync | | Takes either an rsync configuration dict or a list of them and "rsyncs" a folder with the bucket.
-See section Rsync Configuration for details. redirects | [ ] | Takes a list of [key, redirect location] pairs and will create a zero byte object at `key` that redirects to whatever redirect location you specify.
+See section Rsync Configuration for details. redirects | [ ] | Takes a list of [key, redirect location] pairs.
+If the target key does not exist (or is not being uploaded), the bucket will create a zero byte key.
+Keys that are redirected still keep all of their key configurations.

 #### Key Configuration